Lewis, Bonnie, et. al. "Christian Symbols - The Cross." Faithology.com. Faithology, 4 March 2014. Web. 16 April 2014.

 The Cross and Banner of Victory

-There are many Latin crosses that are used mostly for decorative purposes but are widely known: the Latin Cross Adorned, the Latin Cross Fimbriated, Latin Cross Botonnee, Latin Cross Fleuree, and the Latin Cross Clechee.
-These crosses are thin Latin crosses in which the ends resemble thewith the exception of the Latin Cross Fimbriated, which has traditional ends.
+There are many Latin crosses that are used mostly for decorative purposes, such as the Latin Cross Adorned, the Latin Cross Fimbriated, the Latin Cross Botonnee, the Latin Cross Fleuree, and the Latin Cross Clechee.
+These crosses are thin Latin crosses whose ends resemble the, with the exception of the Latin Cross Fimbriated, which has traditional ends.
 The Cross Adorned has ends that are black while the Cross Boutonnee and the Cross Clechee are a lighter color.
 The Latin Cross Fimbriated and the Latin Cross Fleuree are a darker color.

-A second bar may be added to the top of any cross to signify the plaque nailed to the cross, upon which was inscribed INRI Latin letters which are the first letters of the phrase, Iesus Nazarenus, Rex Iudaeorum (Latin, "Jesus, King of the Jews").
-Themes have always been added to the cross, including additional beams totaling three to signify the Trinity, and in the late medieval period, branches were added to signify the Tree of Life.
+A second bar may be added to the top of any cross to signify the plaque nailed to the cross, upon which was inscribed INRI, Latin letters which are the first letters of the phrase, Iesus Nazarenus, Rex Iudaeorum.
+Themes have often been added to the cross, including additional beams totaling three to signify the Trinity, and, in the late medieval period, branches to signify the Tree of Life.